-7 Use case diagram for the search engine functions
+Fig. 7.
+Use case diagram for the search engine functions

-7 is the use case diagram of the search engine system which covers 7 main use cases. the basic functions, and the core use case is for the search function.
+Fig. 7 is the use case diagram of the search engine system which covers 7 main use cases.
+The use cases cover the basic functions, and the core use case is for the search function.
 Other small or trivial functional details are omitted here.
-Users can generally considered potential learners, though they can search for other users, e.g. parents for their children.
-Users can search resources, upload resource information manually, set up courses by group resources into a list, and evaluate courses or resources.
-When a resource is cited by a course, system will add 1 to usage value of this resource.
+Users can generally be considered potential learners, though they can search for other users, e.g., parents for their children.
+Users can search resources, upload resource information manually, set up courses by grouping resources into a list, and evaluate courses or resources.
+When a resource is cited by a course, the system will add 1 to usage value of this resource.

 These use cases, including “review resources”, “cite resources”, “review course” and “upload”, will affect the LRV system in defining the values of the six characteristics.
 For example, they can change the value of usage, feedback, reliability, and so on.
 These are called “user behavior effects”.